This website uses cookies

 Upgrades

 I applied one Nightly Upgrade Award to the first night.
 That cleared into a Premier Two Queen Park View room.
+The second night was booked as a standard room.

 Breakfast Benefit